flink-extended/ai-flow/docs/content/deployment/deploying_scheduler.md

 We use enhanced Airflow as an event-based scheduler and both [LocalExecutor](https://airflow.apache.org/docs/apache-airflow/stable/executor/local.html) and [CeleryExecutor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) are supported.
-Follow below steps to initialize configuration and start the Airflow scheduler.
+Follow below steps to initialize environment and start the Airflow scheduler.

 ### LocalExecutor